Your ultimate guide to safe road tripping in BC this summer4/4/2023

 Things to consider when planning a road trip

-Being prepared makes for a smooth and more enjoyable vacation and helps keep our communities safe.
-And according to the BCAA survey conducted by Insights West, this year's road trip is all about preparation, with 75% saying their prep will be extra careful to keep safe during the pandemic.
-Here are some road trip travel tips from BCAA and HelloBC to help you enjoy BC safely, and responsibly.
+Being prepared makes for a smooth and more enjoyable vacation.
+Here are some road trip travel tips from BCAA and HelloBC to help you enjoy BC safely and responsibly.

 Do your research

-- Consider a slower travel pace this summer to help curb the spread.
-Instead of checking in and out of multiple destinations during one trip, choose one destination and one accommodation for your entire trip, and use that as a 'home-base' for exploring all the destinations nearby.
+- Consider a slower travel pace this summer.
+Instead of checking in and out of multiple destinations during one trip, choose one destination and one accommodation for your entire trip and use that as a 'home-base' for exploring all the destinations nearby.

 - Start planning your trips early.
 Visit ExploreBC.com to plan your next adventure.
 Be sure to check cancellation and refund policies before you book.

-- If your plans do include any non-refundable accommodations or bookings, consider BCAA's Non-medical Travel Package, including Trip Cancellation & Trip Interruption Insurance to protect you if your plans change for reasons other than COVID-19.
+- If your plans do include any non-refundable accommodations or bookings, consider BCAA's Non-medical Travel Package, including Trip Cancellation & Trip Interruption Insurance to protect you if your plans change.

 Get your car road trip ready